Frequently Asked Questions

 Yes.
 All students can and should apply for financial aid by filling out the Free Application for Federal Student Aid (FAFSA).
 This aid may qualify you for grants, loans and/or work-study opportunities.

-The Student Veterans Center staff serve as the primary point of contact for any one with questions about benefits and how they work.
+The Veteran and Military Family Center staff serve as the primary point of contact for any one with questions about benefits and how they work.
 If one of our staff members cannot answer your questions, we will help get you in touch with someone who can.

 Yes.
-The Student Veterans Center is a great resource to connect and network with fellow Student Veterans.
+The Veteran and Military Family Center is a great resource to connect and network with fellow Student Veterans.
 Our office also facilitates a peer mentoring service for one on one interactions with a fellow Student Veteran who is glad to assist in any way possible.

 There are many housing options within reasonable distance available off campus for Veterans and their families.
 Our staff is glad to assist in pointing you in the right direction as well as providing counseling on best options based on your personal situation.